marioarau/MySQL-Node-Bamazon/README.md

 BamazonCustomer:

+Displays a table with the inventory
+Takes a customer's order
+Computes the cost
-displays a table with the inventory takes a customer's order computes the cost depletes the stock from the store's inventory
+Depletes the stock from the store's inventory